yadyn/WPF-Task-Dialog/readme.markdown

     config.MainIcon = VistaTaskDialogIcon.Shield;
     config.FooterText = "Optional footer text with an icon can be included.";
     config.FooterIcon = VistaTaskDialogIcon.Warning;
+    config.IsRightToLeft = true; // for right to left languages.
     TaskDialogResult res = TaskDialog.Show(config);

 The options object lets you specify all of the particulars.
 Anything you don't